Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

-Due to the huge computation and memory cost of LLMs, it is imperative to reduce the redundant LLM encoding computation.
+Due to the huge computation and memory cost of LMs, it is imperative to reduce the redundant LM encoding computation.
 Our first observation is that for a sampled subgraph, only the target nodes obtain accurate aggregated features and gradients.
 On the contrary, the major role of neighbor nodes is to facilitate predictions for target nodes but they may not obtain accurate aggregation features and gradients due to their missing neighbors.
 In other words, the mini-batch neighbor sampling tries to maximally maintain the neighbors of target nodes but the neighbors of neighbors might be out of the batch.
-As a result, it is feasible to only use the gradient of target nodes to update the LLMs.
-The second key observation is that the LLM embedding will not change fast during the fine-tuning stage such that we do not need to update the LLM embedding of neighbor nodes in real time.
+As a result, it is feasible to only use the gradient of target nodes to update the LMs.
+The second key observation is that the LM embedding does not change rapidly during the fine-tuning stage, indicating that it is unnecessary to update the LM embedding of neighboring nodes in real-time, considering the significant computational resources that the LM requires.

-\textbf{Neighbor Decoupling.} These key observations motivate us to design a novel training algorithm that fully decouples the LLM computation of target nodes and their neighbor node as shown in Figure~\ref{fig:alg1} and Algorithm~\ref{alg}.
+\textbf{Neighbor Decoupling.} These key observations motivate us to design a novel training algorithm that fully decouples the LM computation of target nodes and their neighbor node as shown in Figure~\ref{fig:alg1} and Algorithm~\ref{alg}.
 To reduce the encoding redundancy, we opt to segregate the encoding of target and neighbor nodes into two distinct pipelines.
-On the one hand, for pipeline 1, the LLM only computes the encoding of target nodes $\vX_1$ (line 5).
-It then retrieves the LLM embedding of neighbor nodes $\vX_{\text{neighbor}}$ from the memory bank of encoded feature embedding and concat $\vX_1$ and $\vX_{\text{neighbor}}$ as the node embedding of the whole subgraph (line 7) before being fed into GNNs (line 8).
-On the other hand, for pipeline 2, the LLM randomly sample node features from the whole graph and compute their LLM embedding without requiring gradient (line 3).
-The computed LLM embedding from both pipeline 1 (line 6) and pipeline 2 (line 4) will be cached in the memory to update the embedding and reduce embedding staleness.
+First, for pipeline 2, the LM randomly samples a mini-batch of node text features $\vT_2$ from the whole graph and computes their LM embedding $\vX_2$ without requiring gradient (line 5).
+It then caches into memory (line 6), which helps facilitate the rapid filling and refreshing of the cache for use in the first pipeline.
+Clearly, the memory will at least be filled after the first epoch.
+Following this, neighbor sampling takes place in pipeline 1, where the LM computes the encoding solely for the target nodes $\vT_1$ (line 7) within the current mini-batch.
+Since only the target nodes require gradients, it can significantly reduce memory costs.
+Similarly, the computed LM embedding $\vX_1$ from pipeline 1 (line 8) will be cached in the memory to update the embedding and reduce staleness.
+Next, the encoded embeddings of neighboring nodes $\vX_{\text{neighbor}}$ are retrieved from the memory bank according to their indexes (line 9) and concatenated with $\vX_1$ to form the node embedding for the entire subgraph (line 10) before being fed into GNNs (line 11).
+Finally, after computing the loss, backward propagation occurs exclusively within the first pipeline to fine-tune the LMs, as gradients are only required for target nodes.